 Supporting documentation acceptable to the university must be obtained from the appropriate healthcare providers, or other professionals who have specific training, expertise, and experience in the diagnosis and treatments of conditions for which academic accommodation is being requested.
 In addition, all persons submitting documentation to support student requests for accommodation must be appropriately certified and/or licensed to practice their professions.

-Supporting documentation may include recommendations for specific accommodations, but students and providers should be aware that staff within Accessibility Services (Blundon) will make the ultimate decision about which accommodations are appropriate, necessary and reasonable and whether or not the documentation is sufficient to support the accommodation request.
+Please note: supporting documentation, including the Certificate of Disability, may include recommendations for specific accommodations, but students and providers should be aware that Accessibility Services staff will make the ultimate decision about which accommodations are appropriate, necessary and reasonable and whether or not the documentation is sufficient to support the accommodation request.

 |Autism Spectrum Disorder||A report or assessment by a qualified healthcare provider that: (a) confirms an ASD diagnosis as well as lists the functional limitations and how those limitations will negatively impact the student's pursuit of postsecondary education.||Additional documentation may include any or all of the following from high school: Record of Accommodations (RoA) and an Individualized Education Plan (IEP); a completed Transition Plan|